Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Scalable kernel solvers for quantum chemistry

-Theoretically, the optimal rank-$k$ approximation $K_k$ is given by the singular-value decomposition (SVD).
-Since $K$ is PSD the singular values are given by the squared eigenvalues and the SVD is identical to the eigenvalue decomposition.
-Based on these eigenvectors, a \emph{SVD preconditioner} can directly remove the $k$ dominant eigenvalues and hence, optimally flatten the spectrum (green arrow in \Cref{fig:kernelmatrix}).
-The remaining spectrum is then iteratively approximated within the Krylov subspace generated by the CG algorithm (blue arrow in \Cref{fig:kernelmatrix}).
-Overall, this leads to a complete decomposition of the kernel, see \Cref{app-sec:technical_details} for a technical formulation of this argument.

-Since, every eigenvector is build up by a unique linear combination of kernel columns, it requires access to all columns to construct the SVD.
-Hence, the SVD is too expensive $\mathcal{O}(k\,n^2)$ and only useful as a theoretical lower bound for the performance of a practical rank-$k$ preconditioners.
-For the same reason random projection methods~\cite{johnson1984extensions, halko2011finding}, which combine multiple columns into a single vector, are also not possible and we need to directly rely on the span of kernel columns (\Cref{sec:nystrom_precon_theory}).
+The optimal, but also most expensive, rank-$k$ approximation $K_k$ is given by the singular-value decomposition (SVD), which is identical to the eigenvalue decomposition in this PSD matrix case.
+A \emph{SVD preconditioner} can directly remove the $k$ dominant eigenvalues and hence optimally normalize the spectrum (green arrow in \Cref{fig:kernelmatrix}).
+Since, every eigenvector represents a unique linear combination of kernel columns, access to all columns is required to construct the SVD.
+Consequently, the computational cost of an SVD scales quadratically with kernel size, as $\mathcal{O}(k\,n^2)$.
+This scaling is prohibitive for large-scale MLFF reconstruction tasks and thus SVD is only considered as a theoretical bound for the optimal performance of rank-$k$ preconditioners in this work.